 How long will my license be suspended if I'm convicted?

 If this is the first conviction there is a mandatory license suspension for a period of 1 year.
 There is no waiting period before the driver is eligible for a hardship permit.
-However, as will all court issued suspensions, the hardship permits must be first approved by the sentencing judge and signed by that judge prior to submission to the Oregon DMV.

 If this is the third DUII conviction in your life, there is a mandatory, permanent revocation of the driver license.
-There is no provision for obtaining a harship license.
+There is no provision for obtaining a hardship license.
 However, you may be eligible for reinstatement after ten years from the date of the latest conviction.